eea/eea.docker.reportek/README.md

     $ cd eea.docker.reportek

-We need to create the apache-staging.env and cron-staging.env files based on the sample files provided in the envs directory filling the placeholders with the required info.
+We need to create the apache-staging.env, cron-staging.env and pound.env files based on the sample files provided in the envs directory filling the placeholders with the required info.